Sec-Dan/WinFlags/README.md

 - Adds hover tooltips with full country names (e.g. "United States")
 - Tracks how many flags have been replaced (badge + lifetime total)
 - Works on all websites, including dynamic content (e.g. React, infinite scroll)
-- No dependencies, no tracking, no nonsense
+- No dependencies, no tracking, no-nonsense

 ---

 ## Why Is This Needed?

-On Windows, browsers like Chrome fall back to showing **regional indicator letters** instead of proper emoji flags.
-This is due to lack of native support in the `Segoe UI Emoji` font.
+On Windows, browsers like Chrome default to showing **regional indicator letters** instead of proper emoji flags.
+This is due to the font's lack of native support for the `Segoe UI Emoji`.

-Instead of waiting on Microsoft, we fix it ourselves.
+Instead of waiting on Microsoft, you can fix it using WinFlags.

 ---